 On the inside track, The LYMA Supplement contains Lycored Lycopene™, a powerful, technology-enhanced natural carotenoid, and is the most potent strain of lycopene there is.
 Lycopene is a renowned antioxidant and has long been touted by beauty experts for its miraculous anti-ageing properties.
 It works by inhibiting the aforementioned collagenases, keeping your skin plumper for longer.

-Sun damage is particularly detrimental to older skin and can encourage wrinkles, sagging and lines to develop prematurely.
+Sun damage is particularly detrimental to older skin and can encourage dryness, wrinkles, sagging and lines to develop prematurely.

 In addition to supporting collagen production, supplementing with Lycored Lycopene™ has also been demonstrated to be an effective way to protect the skin against UV damage caused by overexposure to the sun.
 In one study where participants were either asked to supplement with lycopene or given a placebo, those in the lycopene group experienced reduced sun damage compared with those who took a placebo.

 Another study concluded that a daily dose of lycopene equivalent to the 30mg that is formulated in LYMA could reduce the likelihood of suffering sunburn by as much as 50%.

 Age spots - also known as sunspots, or liver spots - are small, dark, flat patches of hyperpigmentation that begin to appear most often on the hands, face, forearms and shoulders with age.
 They tend to impact women more than men, and are linked to overexposure to the sun in earlier years.